 Both services are supported on a wide number of platforms, including PCs, laptops, Android and iOS smartphones, as well as TVs, Blu-ray players and games consoles, and are therefore as readily available on-the-fly as Facebook and Twitter.

-It also plays ball with Windows phones, Apple TV and Chromecast, which is more than we can say for Amazon.
+It also plays ball with Windows phones and Chromecast, which is more than we can say for Amazon.
 Instead, Amazon is much more concerned with native compatibility on the Fire phone, tablet and TV stick.

-Both follow similar layouts, with home screens dominated by seemingly endless lists of categories, from ‘Continue Watching’ and ‘Recently Added’ to ‘Independent Movies’ and ‘Award-winning Movies’, and including ‘Ultra HD’ (which appears only on apps of compatible 4K TVs).
+The general approach is similar, with home screens dominated by seemingly endless lists of categories, from ‘Continue Watching’ and ‘Recently Added’ to ‘Independent Movies’ and ‘Award-winning Movies’, but Netflix is decidedly smoother and slicker in operation and does a better job of recommending new stuff that you'll like.

 You are unlikely to choose one service over the other based solely on performance.

-On both, a good many shows and films are available in 5.1-channel surround sound and, with regards to picture, the effort each service has put towards streaming quality over the past few years has paid off – HD material looks impressively bright, clean and sharp on our Samsung UE65KS9000 TV, Apple Macbook and LG G5 phone.
+On both, a good many shows and films are available in 5.1-channel surround sound and, with regards to picture, the effort each service has put towards streaming quality over the past few years has paid off – HD material looks impressively bright, clean and sharp on our LG OLED65C8PLA TV, Apple Macbook and Apple iPhone XS Max.

 On the TV, it’s not a million miles from the standard you’d expect from playing a Blu-ray disc.